Dietrich Klagges: Youth and early career

 Klagges was the youngest of a forest ranger's seven children.
-He underwent training as a volksschule teacher at the teaching seminary at Soest.
-He enrolled for military service in the 15th Infantry Regiment, headquartered in Minden, but was injured and discharged with a partial disability.
-He then worked as a teacher in Harpen near Bochum.
-After the First World War broke out, he re-enlisted in the 13th Infantry Regiment on 15 January 1915.
-He saw action on the western front but was badly wounded with a gunshot wound to the right thigh on 1 April 1915.
+After attending Volksschule and a preparatory institute, he underwent training at a teachers' seminar at Soest.
+In April 1911, he enrolled for military service in the 15th Infantry Regiment (2nd Westphalian), headquartered in Minden, but was discharged in August with a 20 percent partial disability due to otitis media.
+He then worked as a Volksschule teacher in Harpen (today, a district of Bochum).
+After the First World War broke out, he re-enlisted in the 13th Infantry Regiment (1st Westphalian) on 15 January 1915.
+He saw action on the western front but was badly wounded on 1 April 1915 at Neuve Chapelle by a gunshot wound to the right thigh.
+He was first treated in a field hospital, then transferred to Germany and treated at military hospitals in Frankfurt and Bochum.
 He saw no further action and, after release from the hospital, was discharged on 31 July 1916.
-He returned to teaching, this time in Wilster in Holstein.
+He returned to teaching, this time as a middle-school instructor in Wilster in Holstein.

-In 1918 he joined the German National People's Party (DNVP) and stayed with the party until 1924.
-After leaving the DNVP, Klagge was for a short time a member of the extreme right-wing German Völkisch Freedom Party (Deutschvölkische Freiheitspartei), which had been founded late in 1922.
-He soon left it, eventually joining the Nazi Party (NSDAP) on 13 June 1925 (membership number 7,646).
-From 1926 until 1930 he worked as a deputy headmaster at a middle school in Benneckenstein (now in Saxony-Anhalt), where from 1928 to 1930 he also served as the Ortsgruppenleiter of the Party's local branch.
-Because of his membership in the Party, he was dismissed from the Prussian school service and stripped of his pension.
-In the same year, he first rose to prominence in Braunschweig, where he busied himself as a Nazi propaganda speechmaker.
+In 1918, Klagges joined the conservative German National People's Party (DNVP) and remained a member until 1924.
+After leaving the DNVP, Klagge was for a short time a member of the extreme right-wing German Völkisch Freedom Party (DVFP).
+He soon left it, joining the Nazi Party (NSDAP) on 13 June 1925 (membership number 7,646).
+As an early Party member, he would later be awarded the Golden Party Badge.

+From 1926 until 1930, Klagges worked as a deputy headmaster at a middle school in Benneckenstein, where he served on the city council and became its chairman.
+He was also a member of the Kreistag (district council) of Grafschaft Hohnstein, but he was defeated in his bid for election to the Landtag of Prussia in May 1928.
+Between 1928 and 1930, he was the Ortsgruppenleiter and the Bezirksleiter of the Party's local and district organizations, respectively.
+In the Autumn of 1930, he was dismissed from the Prussian school service and deprived of his pension rights because of his Party activities.
+In the same year, he first rose to prominence in Braunschweig, where he served as a Nazi Reichsredner (national speaker) and engaged in propaganda activities.
+From 1931 through September 1932, Klagges served in the Nazi Party Reichsleitung (national leadership) as a department head in the economics section of the Reich organization office.
-Writings

-From 1921 on, Klagges was busy writing Völkisch, antidemocratic, and anti-Semitic writings which appeared in right-wing newspapers and the like.
-He wrote for example for Die völkische Schule or Deutschlands Erneuerung and was himself the publisher of the magazine Nordlicht.
-His partly theological publications were moulded by radical religious racism.

-Nazi political offices in Brunswick
+Nazi political career in Brunswick

-In the Landtag election in the state of Brunswick on 14 September 1930, the Nazi Party emerged as the third strongest party, and entered into a coalition government with other conservative parties, including the German National People's Party.
+In the Landtag election in the Free State of Brunswick on 14 September 1930, the Nazi Party emerged as the third strongest party, and entered into a coalition government with other conservative parties, including the German National People's Party.